ashanbh/amitshanbhag.com/_posts/2025-02-05-government-efficiency-nsf.md

 author: amitshanbhag
 categories: [ politics, government ]
 image: assets/images/government_efficiency/government_efficiency.webp
+excerpt: "More government efficiency is always better than less government efficiency.
+But, today is as good a day as any to remember that the NSF gave us the internet, GPS, MRI, AI and much much more."
 ---

 More government efficiency is always better than less government efficiency [1,2].
 But, today is as good a day as any to